Anant-Singhal24/InsuraTrack/README.md

 Designed for seamless interaction between agents and customers, InsuraTrack offers a robust, secure, and user-friendly platform to manage insurance policies with ease.

 🔗 *[Live Demo](https://insuratrack.onrender.com/)*
+⏳ Please wait up to 1 minute during initial login.
+Our server may take a moment to wake up after inactivity.
+Thanks for your patience!

 ---